The Law of the Third System looks for “Hot Numbers” in a session.

 Here’s how to play Law of The Third Systems.
 There are various systems that have been developed to try and capitalise on this statistical law- below is an example.

-- You need to sit it out before you play, which is difficult online.
-You can just low bet red/black at the beginning for a minimum risk.
+You need to sit it out before you play.
+Best played on a live wheel.
+Or, just low bet red/black at the start.

 Law of The 3rd System

 There are various roulette systems that have been inspired by a statistical theory called The Law of The Third.
 Notice, we say “inspired”, as we want to be quite clear here- the theory has been adapted.
 That doesn’t necessarily mean that these systems work for roulette.
 It’s an interesting concept though, and worth a look.

 Let’s take a quick run through of how the Law of The Third works, which is all about statistical distribution.

 Let’s imagine we are sitting around a European roulette table, with a wheel that has 18 red pockets, 18 black pockets and a zero pocket which is green.
 The total number of pockets is 37.
 So the odds of you guessing the right number on the next spin is 1 in 37, or 2.7%

 That’s not a big number.
 But if you map out the distribution of numbers over time, what the Law of The Third predicts is that on average, after you have seen 37 rounds of roulette, roughly two thirds of the numbers (say around 25) will appear 1 or more times and one third of the numbers will be no-shows (around 12).

 Try it yourself and see what we mean.
 Similarly, 20 spins gives out around 15 numbers and if you watch for 9 spins, only 6 may drop in (the lower the number, the more volatile this gets- the sample becomes too small).